 We are particularly interested in two enzymes: Na+-pumping NADH:quinone oxidoreductase (NQR), a respiratory enzyme found only in bacteria that uniquely pumps Na+ instead of H+, and Na+ pumping Ferredoxin:NAD oxidoreductase (RNF).
 These enzymes, are found in many pathogens, marine bacteria, and colon bacteria and are important for adaptation and proliferation of these organisms in diverse environments.
 In the case of NQR, my group defined the redox cofactors of the enzyme, their redox reactions, the pathway of electron transfer through these cofactors, and which of these electron transfer steps are linked to energy conservation.
 We are currently trying to understand the pathway that carries Na+ across the membrane and the mechanism that couples the redox reactions to this uphill transport of Na+.

 bacterial metabolism, bioenergetics and membrane proteins, mechanistic enzymology, gut microbiota, microbial physiology

 The following is a selection of recent publications in Scopus.
-Blanca Barquera has 78 indexed publications in the subjects of Biochemistry, Genetics and Molecular Biology, Immunology and Microbiology, and Chemistry.
+Blanca Barquera has 78 indexed publications in the subjects of Biochemistry, Genetics and Molecular Biology, Immunology and Microbiology, Medicine.